legal resources necessary to hold negligent facilities accountable.

 However, during a telephone interview with the Registered Dietitian that occurred on the afternoon of January 27, 2016, the dietitian was “asked when she evaluated the residents in the facility.”
 The Registered Dietitian responded that the “owner of the facility stopped reimbursing the company work for, for their services, at which time I was suspended from coming to do the monthly evaluations.
 I kept in regular contact with the facility, reminding them of their nonpayment situation in the hopes that they would take care of the bill so that I could resume my services, but he still has not paid for the services, so I have not been there since then.”

 If you have any suspicions that your loved one as a resident in Benchmark Healthcare of Puryear has been abused, neglected or mistreated, take steps now by contacting the Tennessee nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565.
-Our law firm fights aggressively on behalf of Henry County victims of mistreatment living in long-term facilities including nursing homes in Puryear.
+Our network of attorneys fights aggressively on behalf of Henry County victims of mistreatment living in long-term facilities including nursing homes in Puryear.

 Our dedicated lawyers can work for you to file and resolve your claim for compensation against all those that caused your loved one’s harm, injury, or premature death.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 Let us start working on your claim to ensure your rights are protected.